varunkumardev/amitmerchant1990.github.io/_posts/2021-07-25-how-to-break-html-content-into-columns-using-pure-css.md

 That's it!
 That's all you need.

-Now, the great thing about this property is, it works equally well for the content that lies in nested elements.
+Now, the great thing about this property is, it works equally well for the content that lies in nested elements as well.
 So, for instance, check the following example.

 ```html
 <div class="nested-content">